lnxsystems/datasius/README.md

 cd website
 python manage.py runserver
 ```
+The above command sequence will run the development server and serve the website on localhost.
+Browse to http://127.0.0.1:8000/

 At this point you will have the website up and running at http://127.0.0.1:8000/ .
 It will be running in its own development web server.
 For production purposes we will not be using this but only use it during development.
 You may edit the python code and it will automatically reload thus speeding up development.

 The source code for the frontend website is in website/website

+### Website Design and Templates

+The original source html templates are served via http://<ip or domain>:8000/static/master and this corresponds to the directory path website/webiste/static/master

+## Code Layout

+The website is a django app called "website".
+This is located in website/ and mostly inside webiste/website.

 ## Docker